designsimply/random-images/readme.txt

 == Description ==

-Use the `[random_images]` shortcode to display a set of random images.
+The `[random_images]` shortcode will display a simple set of random images.
+It uses any attached image in the blog for the source images.
+It was originally designed to be used by theme developers, so the styling is very simple.
+It was also released as a shortcode so people could use it in content areas if they'd like.
+You can enable your theme to display the `[random_images]` shortcode in a text widget by adding a snippet of code to the `functions.php` file in your theme or child theme.
+See the [FAQ](http://wordpress.org/plugins/random-images/faq/ "Random Images FAQ") for more info.

+Using `[random_images]` will display 6 images at thumbnail size linked to attachment pages by default.

-You can set the number of images and the size like this:
+To change the number of images and the size:

 `[random_images total=4 size=medium]`

-By default, 6 images will display at thumbnail size.
-Images attached to public posts are included.
+To make the links point to image files instead of attachment pages:

+`[random_images link=file]`

+If you have any questions, please ask in the [support forum](http://wordpress.org/support/plugin/random-images "Random Images Support Forum").

 == Installation ==